-- ➤ Identification of the resources, operations or activities in the system; - Establishment of sequences of the activities in each step; - Representation of the activities, generally for PLACES that are connected ace TRANSISTIONS, which indicates the beginning and ending of these activities;
+• Identification of the resources, operations or activities in the system;

+• Establishment of sequences of the activities in each step;

+• Representation of the activities, generally for PLACES that are connected ace TRANSISTIONS, which indicates the beginning and ending of these activities;

-- Definition of the resource through PLACES and connection of these to the beginning TRANSISTIONS and ending of each operation; - > Specification of the initial MARKING (been initial of the system)
+• Definition of the resource through PLACES and connection of these to the beginning TRANSISTIONS and ending of each operation;

+• Specification of the initial MARKING (been initial of the system)

 There will be a difficulty to represent fairly the unexpected events since there is no different between those and the normal events.
-However in (del Foyo and Silva, 2001), there is a proposal for an object-oriented Petri Net where unexpected events are represented by pseudo boxes (places) that also fits the net formalism.
+However in del Foyo and Silva(3), there is a proposal for an object-oriented Petri Net where unexpected events are represented by pseudo boxes (places) that also fits the net formalism.

-4.2.
-Application model and validation of the design process
+4.2 Application Model and Validation of the Design Process

 One of the main contributions of EPC network is to make information available for interchange between all the players in the manufacturing value chain.
-Of course that is a good improvement in the manufacturing world (especially in the manufacturing automation), since all this information is reliable, implying that it comes from a synthesis of controlled shop floor information.
+Of course that is a good improvement in the manufacturing world (especially in the manufacturing automation world), since all this information is reliable, implying that it comes from a synthesis of controlled shop floor information.

-Thus, an important topic of the process is to control online manufacturing information, and that is the main objective of SAVANT-2.
-Such information could be dived in two blocks: I) the information about the manufacturing process which could be modeled with Petri Nets as explained in the subsection above (or about atypical occurrences in the manufacturing process); and II) the information that is contained in the tags attached to each product (the same that is available to EPC-Global).
+Thus, an important topic of the process is to control on-line manufacturing information, and that is the main objective of EPCIS-2 and SAVANT-2.
+Such information could be dived in two blocks: i) the information about the manufacturing process which could be modeled with Petri Nets as explained in the subsection above (or about atypical occurrences in the manufacturing process); and ii) the information that is contained in the tags attached to each product (the same that is available to EPC-Global).
 With both information we could associate atypical occurrences only to the items batch that were (supposed to be) affected by it.
-Which is the potential information that could be available, not to the whole supply chain, but to add value and reliability to the manufacturer, as well as to provide information to traceability.
+That would be potential information that could be available, not to the whole supply chain, but to add value and reliability to the manufacturer, as well as to provide information to traceability.

-In the present approach SAVANT-2 works with classical (untimed) Petri Nets, meaning that a time window is set (by the process designers) where the manufacturing (or enterprise) activities are tight enough to not be allowed to be dissociated.
+In the present approach EPCIS-2 and SAVANT-2 works with classical (untimed) Petri Nets, meaning that a time window is set (by the process designers) where the manufacturing (or enterprise) activities are tight enough to not be allowed to be dissociated.
 We call this time window a dynamic activity and consider that an untimed sub-net.
 Each step in this sub-net is monitored by reading signals marked in the original net by especial control events.